zerynth/docs/docs/reference/guide/docs/seqmap.md

 ### Ranges

-The `range` type represents an immutable sequence of numbers and iscommonly used for looping a specific number of times in `for`loops.
+The `range` type represents an immutable sequence of numbers and iscomm only used for looping a specific number of times in `for`loops.

 class range(stop) `class range(start,sto[step])`